fbpx

 supplier audit checklist graphic

-Deciding on the traits most relevant to your business can give you a better idea of how the suppliers you work with can positively impact your ability to provide remarkable customer service and more easily deliver great work, as a result.
+Deciding on the traits most relevant to your business can give you a better idea of how your suppliers can positively impact your ability to provide remarkable customer service and more efficiently deliver great work.

-Before beginning your search for a supplier, think about which of these traits is most important to your business, and which are the least.
+Before beginning your search for a supplier, consider which traits are most important to your business and which are the least.
 You may have some criteria of your own, as well.
 Add them to the list and start ranking suppliers to make an assessment.

 Further reading:

-What’s better—buying parts only when you need them, or stocking in advance?
+What’s better—buying parts only when needed or stocking in advance?

 Click to read 5 suggestions to help you better manage your stock